Computing

 Digital Leaders

-• Organise and judge competitions
+• Organising and judging digital competitions

-• Help organise Safer Internet Day
+• Helping to coordinate Safer Internet Day

 Progression Skills